bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 <!-- dropdown-item-buttons.vue -->
 ```

-When the menu item doesn't trigger navigation, it is reccomended to use
+When the menu item doesn't trigger navigation, it is recommended to use
-the `<b-dropdown-item-button>` sub-component
+the `<b-dropdown-item-button>` sub-component.

 ### `<b-dropdown-item-divider>`
 Separate groups of related menu items with `<b-dropdown-divider>`.